 Please be sure to vote on Election Day, Tuesday March 12, 2013.
-All articles as shown here will be on the Official Ballot.
+All articles (including any amendments from Deliberative Session) will be on the Official Ballot.
 Polls are open from 7:00 am to 8:00 pm at the Ellis School, 432 Main Street, Fremont NH.

-Contact Shannon Bryant, Town Clerk, for an absentee ballot or other election information at 895 8693; or FremontClerk@comcast.net.
+Contact the Town Clerk for absentee ballot or other election information at 895 8693.